Trusted by Tens of Thousands | www.ThePearlSource.com

 Many over-consumerism issues start from a problem with a very simple solution: disorganization.
 In fact, 10% of women admit that they feel depressed every time they open doors of their wardrobe.
 At the same time, 57% of women believe that an organized closet makes it easier and quicker to find what they need.
 Moreover, 1 in 9 women are late for work because they are not able to find an outfit to wear.
 Curating a capsule wardrobe filled with quality staples is the obvious answer to these problems.
 Plus, capsule wardrobes are definitely in line with the cornerstones of slow fashion.

 Decluttering is a big part of embarking on a slow fashion journey – but it doesn’t just refer to decluttering your closet.
 Fact is, a reorganization of your interests and actions is due – and that starts with a social media cleanup.
-Although we’d like to think that we aren’t influenced by, well, influencers (they call them so for a reason), the studies say otherwise.
+Although we’d like to think that we aren’t influenced by, well, influencers, the studies say otherwise.
 55.2% of Gen Z respondents found their inspiration for their most recent online fashion purchase on social media.
 At the same time, 50.6% of Millennials are guilty of the same thing (Retail Wire).
 How to break up with the social media stars that simply aren’t the best slow fashion role models?
 See our list below.

 One of the most important aspects of slow fashion is to make sure the garments you invest in will last for a long time.
 The fashion industry often makes sure that that won’t happen.
-But from religiously following the label instructions to natural ways to keep pests at bay, there is a wide range of methods and tips when it comes to making sure you’ll still be able to wear your favorite clothes in 5 years’ time.
-Here are a few of the sustainable fashion basics you can start applying today:
+But from religiously following the label instructions to natural ways to keep pests at bay, how do you make your clothes last?
+Here are a few of the sustainable fashion care methods you can start using:

 Overproduction is the root cause of many global issues.
 Poor working conditions, dismissal of fair trade practices, fair treatment and human rights, increased carbon footprint to mention a few.
 Plus, the issues of forced labor and child labor.
 As opposed to what you’d be advised when hunting for a home, when it comes to slow fashion or ethical fashion, it often makes sense to be a committed renter rather than a buyer.
 But how does this work and how often should you rent?